stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Eahc parser is registered with the loader indexed by OBJ command token:
+Each parser is registered with the loader indexed by the OBJ command token:

 ```java
 public class ObjectModelLoader {